runconvert-logo

 A: Raster images are made up of pixels (like JPG or PNG), and they lose quality when resized.
 Vector images, on the other hand, are made with paths and can be scaled without losing quality (like SVG or EPS).
 Knowing which type you need helps you choose the right format for your project.

-Q: How can I convert an image with a transparent background?
+Q: How do I convert an image to a specific color profile?

 What is PFB (Printer Font Binary)?